sumwale/ybox/README.md

-The installation will also create wrapper desktop files in `~/.local/share/applications` and executables in `~/.local/bin` so you can execute the newly install application binaries from your desktop environment's application menu or from command-line.
+The installation will also create wrapper desktop files in `~/.local/share/applications` and executables in `~/.local/bin` so you can execute the newly install application binaries from your desktop environment's application menu and/or from command-line.

 Likewise you can uninstall all the changes (including the optional packages chosen before):